los-cocos/cocos-testcmp/readme.rst

 - taking automated snapshots along the execution of the cocos2d/test/ demo scripts and doing an human assisted comparison with a reference snapshot session

-This package helps with that by building a comparison report for the two targeted versions specified in the configuration, version meaning a tuple of (python version, pyglet version, cocos version), where the pyglet and cocos version are specific git commits.
+- This package helps with that by building a comparison report for the two targeted versions specified in the configuration, version meaning a tuple of (python version, pyglet version, cocos version), where the pyglet and cocos version are specific git commits.

+- There's one special snapshot session included in this repo clone that can be used as a base reference, the one referenced by ("@3.7", "v1.5.9", "release-0.6.9")

 The report is a html page that tells